Learning to Generate All Feasible Actions: Related Work

+For continuous action spaces, a straightforward masking approach is not yet available.
+As discussed before, the approaches can be grouped into \textit{action rejection}, \textit{resampling}~\cite{garcia2015comprehensive}, and \textit{action projection}~\cite{fisac2019general,li2018safe,dalal2018safe}.
+The safety model can be based on control barrier functions~\cite{ames2019control}, Lyapunov functions~\cite{sha2001using}, or variants thereof.
+Cheng et al. ~\cite{cheng2019end} use action projection and train a second model on the previous interventions to reduce the need for future interventions.
+Zhong et al. ~\cite{zhong2021safe} derive a \textit{safe-visor} that rejects infeasible actions proposed by the agent and replaces it with a safe action.

-Posterior sampling has been a long-standing problem in statistics.
-State-of-the-art methods in Bayesian statistics rely on \gls*{mcmc} algorithms (\cite{hastings1970, gelfand1990}), eliminating the need to normalize the distribution which is often an intractable problem (\cite{kruschke2015}). \gls*{vi} relies instead on fitting the posterior with a family of parametric probability distributions that can then be sampled from (\cite{Jordan1998, WainwrightJordan2008}).
-Neural samplers offer another alternative by approximating the posterior with a generative neural network (\cite{nowozin2016, Hu2018}).
-Normalizing flows also infer the \gls*{pdf} for each sample using invertible mappings (\cite{Rezende2015, Tabak2013, Tabak2010}).
-While this approach does not require density estimates, it limits its applicability to specific neural network designs.
+The distribution matching problem is similar to posterior sampling, a long-standing problem in statistics.
+State-of-the-art methods in Bayesian statistics rely on \gls*{mcmc} algorithms \cite{hastings1970, gelfand1990}, eliminating the need to normalize the distribution, which is often an intractable problem \cite{kruschke2015}. \gls*{vi} relies instead on fitting the posterior with a family of parametric probability distributions that can be sampled \cite{Jordan1998, WainwrightJordan2008}.
+Neural samplers offer another alternative by approximating the posterior with a generative neural network \cite{nowozin2016, Hu2018}.

+\glspl*{nf} infer the \gls*{pdf} for each sample using invertible mappings \cite{Rezende2015, Tabak2013, Tabak2010}.
+While \glspl*{nf} do not require density estimates, they have been shown to require a prohibitive number of layers to effectively match a target distribution in more than one dimension \cite{kong2020expressive}.
+However, the depth of such models can lead to challenges like vanishing or exploding gradients, which are even exacerbated by the inherent conditioning difficulties of \gls*{nf}s \cite{pmlr-v139-koehler21a}.